-While you already know the value of using a torque wrench, some people might say it’s not strictly necessary to torque your lug nuts.
-I don’t agree.
+While you already know the value of using a torque wrench, some might say it’s unnecessary to torque your lug nuts.
+I disagree.

-Sure it’s OK in an emergency to tighten your lug nuts using your car’s wheel changing kit, but I advise calling a tire shop and have them back off the wheel lug nuts and torque them to spec.
+Sure, it’s OK in an emergency to tighten your lug nuts using your car’s wheel-changing kit, but I advise calling a tire shop and having them back off the wheel lug nuts and torque them to spec.